-LII's executive compensation program is designed to attract, retain and motivate leadership talent, align executive compensation with short- and longterm business goals, maintain market competitiveness and drive increased stockholder value.
-Set forth below are highlights of our 2013 financial performance and a description of the direct linkage between our executive compensation program and our financial performance.
+The Company's executive compensation program is designed to attract, retain and motivate leadership talent, align executive compensation with short-and long-term business goals, maintain market competitiveness and drive increased stockholder value by maintaining a strong alignment between pay and performance.
+Set forth below are highlights of our 2015 financial performance and a description of the direct linkage between our executive compensation program and our financial performance.

-2013 Financial Highlights
+Financial Highlights

-In 2013, the Company continued to drive performance and shareholder value through its focus on innovation, productivity and a disciplined use of cash.
-In this regard, some highlights of our 2013 performance are outlined below and are described in more detail in our Annual Report on Form 10-K for the year ending December 31, 2013;
+In 2015, the Company continued to drive business performance and create stockholder value through its focus on innovation, productivity and appropriate use of cash.
+Highlights of our 2015 performance are outlined below: